written on Friday, March 30, 2018

 cmake binary itself, accessible through

 --help-* options.
 This is useful, but not really practical: you have to remember the exact command name, and pipe the output to a pager.
+I wanted something more user (or developer) friendly.

 A long time ago (in 2010!)
 I created a Python command-line tool called CMakeDoc to make this documentation easier to read.
 You start it with one or more search criteria (they don't have to be complete words) and it prints a list of all matching commands, properties, variables or modules CMake knows.
 You then type the number of the piece of documentation you want to read: CMakeDoc shows you this documentation using